Women over 50 are part of the largest and most influential demographic in economic history – and promise to have more impact over time.

 So while women over 50 feel fantastic, they’re also frustrated.
 Because marketers are failing to connect, to acknowledge, and to give them the recognition–and the products and solutions–they want and deserve.

 “What brand is talking to women approaching their 60’s,” asked a 58-year-old we interviewed.
 “Brands dismiss women once they reach a certain age,” she continued.
 “I want them to talk to me.”

-Ari Seth Cohen is a photographer, author, blogger and creator of the soon-to-be released film, Advanced Style, featuring seven stylish New Yorkers, ages 62 to 95, who challenge stereotypes about older women.
+Ari Seth Cohen is a photographer, author, blogger and creator of the film, Advanced Style, featuring seven stylish New Yorkers, ages 62 to 95, who challenge stereotypes about older women.
 Advanced Style documents that conventional ideas about older women are, well, old.

 “People still don’t understand how to market toward older men and women,” says Cohen.
 “Brands don’t understand that just because a woman is 80 years old, means she doesn’t think with a youthful approach to fashion and lifestyle.”